Quezler/glutenfree/mods_2.0/055_beacon-interface/README.md

 (note that the `-tile` beacon does have a profile of `{1}`, so any other beacons will not interfere with the transmission strength)

+(you can examine a live example here, but it might already be a tad complex: https://mods.factorio.com/mod/circuit-controlled-beacon-interface)

 ```lua
 /c remote.call("beacon-interface", "set_effect", game.player.selected.unit_number, "productivity", 10)
 ...